AlgoMaster Logo

 The element 8, being the largest, bubbles to the far right after the first pass.
 In the next pass, 5 will bubble to its correct position (second from the right), and so on.
 Each pass guarantees that one more element is sorted.

-Why "bubble"?
+Why "Bubble"?

-The analogy is simple.
 In a carbonated drink, larger bubbles rise to the surface faster.
 In bubble sort, larger values rise (move toward the end of the array) faster because they keep getting swapped forward with every comparison.

 How It Works